Regulation of Food Packaging in Canada

 While premarket clearance of packaging materials for most foods is not required in Canada, packaging material and component suppliers can, on a voluntary basis, request HPFB to issue a Letter of No Objection (LONO) regarding the safety of a material for use in food packaging applications.
 These letters do not constitute legal approval and do not relieve food sellers of their responsibilities.
 However, many food company customers require a LONO and, even when not required, these letters can be a valuable marketing tool.

 LONOs are valid as long as the composition and intended use of the packaging material does not change.
 When these types of changes are made, manufacturers are required to notify HPFB.
-If a manufacture does not notify HPFB, the agency may rescind the material's no-objection status.
+If a manufacturer does not notify HPFB, the agency may rescind the material's no-objection status.

 Submissions to HPFB requesting LONOs are permitted for finished packaging materials or formulated products (Category 1), and for individual components of finished packaging materials (Category 2).
-Examples of Category 1 items are laminated films, containers, packaging resins, and color concentrates; examples of Category 2 items include basic polymers, additives and pigments.
+Examples of Category 1 items are laminated films, containers, packaging resins, and color concentrates; examples of Category 2 items include basic polymers, additives, and pigments.

 - The product identity, including the trade name of the product, its structure, its complete composition, specifications, and chemical and physical properties relative to its intended use

-- The proposed use of the package, including the form in which the finished package will be used (i.e., bottle, film, etc.); its dimensions; the ratio of the weight of contacted food to unit area of packaging (g/in2); the time and temperature conditions to which the package will be exposed to food during packaging, distribution and use by consumers; and an estimate of projected market penetration
+- The proposed use of the package, including the form in which the finished package will be used (i.e., bottle, film, etc.); its dimensions; the ratio of the weight of contacted food to a unit area of packaging (g/in2); the time and temperature conditions to which the package will be exposed to food during packaging, distribution and use by consumers; and an estimate of projected market penetration

-Other information that may be included, but not required, includes safety data sheets, technical data sheets, product literature and samples of the article.
+Other information that may be included, but not required, includes safety data sheets, technical data sheets, product literature, and samples of the article.
 If the review reveals components that have not been evaluated by HPFB, a Category 2 submission on those components will be required.
 If a Category 2 submission for a component is required, the LONO for the formulated products or finished article will be placed on hold pending the completion of a safety assessment for that component.

 The type of data required for a Category 2 submission—or one for single constituents/additives in packaging materials—is similar to what is required for a food contact notification (FCN) submission in the U.S. These submissions must include:

-- Information on the identity of the constituent/additive, including the chemical name, CAS number, molecular weight manufacturing information, purity and physical and chemical properties
+- Information on the identity of the constituent/additive, including the chemical name, CAS number, molecular weight manufacturing information, purity, and physical and chemical properties

 - Information on the proposed usage, including use level, types of food, temperature conditions, and intended technical effect